nancyalaswad90/30-days-of-udacity-computer-vision/README.md

 Day 28:

-  - Keep studying the video lectures of Data Analysit Nanodegree to apply work in it as mentor
+  - Keep studying the video lectures of Data Analyst Nanodegree to apply for work in it as mentor
   - working in my github
   - REading Article about (How to Get into Data Science — Math Or Coding)